One-Health-Research-Consulting/open-rvfcast/README.md

 All spatial data were interpolated to a resolution of 0.1° across Africa and standardized to the WGS 84 coordinate reference system.
 All temporal data layers were joined by date.

+If data files become corrupted they can be re-generated from the raw sources by setting the `OVERWRITE_X` flags to TRUE in the .env file.
+This will prevent the pipeline from first downloading the data on AWS, re-download and process the raw data from the original sources, and upload the processed files to AWS for future use.
+Note that, under normal use, these should always be set to FALSE.
+The pipeline will automatically download any missing data without having to change these settings.
+This is only to replace data that has already been downloaded and processed mainly for pipeline development purposes.

 #### The Response Variable